-Established in 1888, Madison County Bank has assets totaling $389 million and deposits totaling $264 million, which makes the institution a small bank.
-Madison County Bank, whose headquarters are in Madison, Nebraska, lacks premium access to support representatives, with no options for live chat or all-day service.
+Madison County Bank was founded in 1888 with headquarters located in Madison, Nebraska.
+Madison County Bank owns assets of $389 million along with deposits totaling $264 million, making it a small bank.
+Madison County Bank lacks premium access to customer service, with no options for live chat or all-day service.
 It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-With a score of 4.4 stars out of 5, Madison County Bank should be solidly in contention for your choice of bank.
-Madison County Bank provides customers with a varied selection of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
-Madison County Bank has a fair savings rate compared to the average savings account.
-If you're looking for a checking account for everyday use, Madison County Bank offers an option without a monthly fee.
-Institutions that offer free checking and a high interest rate savings account are your best bet for gaining the most income on your deposits while having easy access to your funds.
+Coming in at a commendable 4.4 stars out of 5, Madison County Bank proves it is a solid pick to be your bank.
+Madison County Bank has a complete suite of banking products, which include savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
+It has a fair savings rate compared to the average savings account.
+If you're looking for a checking account for everyday use, Madison County Bank's standard checking account does not carry a monthly maintenance charge.
+Banks that offer free checking and a high savings APY are the best option for returning the highest income from your deposits alongside easy access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more